rantahar/introduction-to-mpi/_episodes/01-introduction.md

 keypoints:
 - "Many problems can be distributed across several processors and solved faster."
 - "`mpirun` runs copies of the program."
-- "The copies are separated MPI rank."
+- "The copies are distinguished by MPI rank."
 ---

 ## Parallel Computing